 Think of it as nurturing a garden you've already planted.
 You've done the hard work of acquiring the customer; now it's time to help them flourish.
 A solid expansion plan provides a clear roadmap for identifying opportunities to upsell, cross-sell, and increase adoption.
 It’s a proactive way to drive growth that’s often faster and more cost-effective than new customer acquisition.

-See How Expansion Impacts Revenue
+How Customer Expansion Drives Revenue

 Focusing on your existing customer base is one of the most efficient ways to increase revenue.
 Why?
 Because you’ve already earned their trust.
 This means sales cycles are often shorter and customer acquisition costs are virtually non-existent.
 A well-executed plan helps you systematically identify opportunities for customers to upgrade to higher-tier plans, add more users, or purchase complementary products.